Ottawa: European exploration and early development

 Camp used by soldiers and labourers of the Rideau Canal, on the south side of the Ottawa River in 1826.
 The building of the canal attracted many land speculators to the area.

 Colonel By set up military barracks on the site of today's Parliament Hill.
 He also laid out the streets of the town and created two distinct neighbourhoods named "Upper Town" west of the canal and "Lower Town" east of the canal.
 Similar to its Upper Canada and Lower Canada namesakes, historically, "Upper Town" was predominantly English-speaking and Protestant, whereas "Lower Town" was mostly French, Irish and Catholic.
+Bytown's early pioneer period saw Irish labourers cause unrest during the Shiners' War from 1835 to 1845, coming into conflict with French settlers.

 Bytown's population grew to 1,000 as the Rideau Canal was completed in 1832.
-Bytown's early pioneer period saw Irish labour unrest during the Shiners' War from 1835 to 1845 and political dissension that was evident in the 1849 Stony Monday Riot, when Tories objected to consideration of Bytown as the capital of the Province of Canada.
-In 1855, Bytown was renamed Ottawa and incorporated as a city.
+The settlement was incorporated as a town in 1850.
+In 1855, Bytown was renamed Ottawa and obtained city status.
 William Pittman Lett was installed as the first city clerk, serving from 1844 to 1891, guiding Ottawa through 36 years of development, leading the hiring of key municipal roles, founding civic organizations, and proposing a set of by-laws for the city.

+Starting in the 1850s, entrepreneurs known as lumber barons began to build large sawmills, which produced tens of millions of board feet of timber, such as producing 39 million in 1855 after the USA began accepting imports, against approximately 480 million board feet imported from across Canada in Britain a decade earlier, and eventually rising to 613 million in the early 20th century.
+Rail lines built in 1854 connected Ottawa to areas south and, from 1886, to the transcontinental rail network via Hull and Lachute, Quebec.
+By 1885 Ottawa was the only city in Canada whose downtown street-lights were powered entirely by electricity.